 Nap roller cover comes in various sizes and depending on the surface you have to choose their size accordingly.

-A size of 3/16 to ¼ inch is suitable for smooth surfaces like cabinets, metal, wood.
+A size of 3/16 to ¼ inches is suitable for smooth surfaces like cabinets, metal, and wood.

 For a semi-smooth area, 3/8 to ½ inch size is ideal. ¾ to 1-inch sized nap roller gets the job done for painting semi-rough surfaces concrete or painted bricks.